This document provides a step-by-step guide to reproduce the results

 biclustering via non-negative matrix tri-factorisation”.
 This

-webpage is generated from the reproduce_results.rmd
+webpage is generated from the reproduce_results.rmd file in

-GitHub repository.
+the resNMTF_paper GitHub repository.
 It is designed to be

 run on a local MacOS/linux machine with R,